- Admissions & Aid

 - Mercy in Action

 In a pandemic, public health professionals provide much-needed guidance and expertise.
-To respond to an increased need for public health experts, GMercyU is launching an innovative Public Health Program in Fall 2021.
+To respond to an increased need for public health experts, GMercyU launched an innovative Public Health Program in Fall 2021.

 However, a career in public health is much more than just virus prevention and mitigation.
 Anything that impacts the health of communities — from the opioid crisis to obesity to climate change to gun violence to food deserts to vaping — is something you can address through evidence-based problem-solving.
 By promoting wellness, your goal would be to help prevent people from getting sick rather than treating them once they are ill.